mendix/docs/content/community/app-store/app-store-overview.md

 * The following buttons (depending on the type of item and what the developer added to share):
     * **Preview** – click this to preview more information or a demo about the content
         * This is only available if the developer has included a demo URL when sharing the content (for details on sharing content, see [How to Share App Store Content](share-app-store-content))
-    * **Open in Modeler** – click this to open the content directly in the Modeler
+    * **Open in Modeler** – click this to open the content directly in the Desktop Modeler
         * This is only available for **Theme starting points** (available on the Getting Started tab)
     * **Download** – click this to download the content
-        * This is only available for content that has a file attached (meaning, all shared Modeler content, but not promotions; for details on sharing Modeler content, see [How to Share App Store Content](share-app-store-content))
+        * This is only available for content that has a file attached (meaning, all shared  Desktop Modeler content, but not promotions; for details on sharing  Desktop Modeler content, see [How to Share App Store Content](share-app-store-content))
-        * For details on how to import downloaded App Store content into the Modeler, see [How to Import and Export Objects](/howto6/importing-and-exporting-objects)
+        * For details on how to import downloaded App Store content into the Desktop Modeler, see [How to Import and Export Objects](/howto6/importing-and-exporting-objects)
-        * Please note that the best practice is to download content from the App Store that is accessible in the Modeler, because it then downloads directly into the Modeler (for details, see [How to Use App Store Content in the Modeler](use-app-store-content-in-the-modeler))
+        * Please note that the best practice is to download content from the App Store that is accessible in the  Desktop Modeler, because it then downloads directly into the  Desktop Modeler (for details, see [How to Use App Store Content in the  Desktop Modeler](use-app-store-content-in-the-modeler))

 ### 3.2 Add-On Details Tabs